 At $209 per night true cost, you are paying more than a Disney Value resort and approaching Moderate pricing without any of the Disney on-property transportation, parking, or room-charging benefits.
 Some reviews note the rooms feel dated despite redesign efforts.
 Self-parking is $38 per night, valet is $48.
 Combined with a $41 resort fee, you pay $79 per night in fees alone.

-Disney World hotels are cheapest from January 4 through February 4 and mid-August through early September.
+Disney World hotels are cheapest from January 4 through February 4 and mid-August through early September in 2026.
 These are Disney's official Value Season dates.
-Room rates are at their lowest across all resort tiers during these windows.
+Room rates hit their lowest across all resort tiers during these windows.
 The difference between Value Season and Peak Season is $100 or more per night for the same room.
 Sunday through Thursday nights save an additional $40 to $60 per night versus Friday and Saturday.

 Sunday through Thursday nights are consistently $40 to $60 cheaper per night than Friday and Saturday across all resort tiers.
 A 5-night Sun to Thu stay saves $200 to $300 versus the same length over a weekend.